gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

 ```

-##### Example 3: Type-I error control in the linear model with non-Gaussian errors and small sample size
+**Example 3**: Type-I error control in the linear model with non-Gaussian errors and small sample size

 ```r